 11.2.1.2.8.1 Definition

-This notification is generated by the MnS producer when one or more of the following attributes of an AlarmInformation instance in the AlarmList changes its value: perceivedSeverity, backedUpStatus, backUpObject, trendIndication, thresholdInfo, stateChangeDefinition, monitoredAttributes, proposedRepairActions, additionalText, additionalInformation, serviceUser, serviceProvider or securityAlarmDetector.
-From the attributes listed above, only those that changed value shall be included in the notification.The notification parameters depend on the alarmType and are different for non-security and security alarms.
+This notification is generated by the MnS producer when one or more of the following attributes of an AlarmInformation instance in the AlarmList changes its value: perceivedSeverity, backedUpStatus, backUpObject, trendIndication, thresholdInfo, stateChangeDefinition, monitoredAttributes, proposedRepairActions, additionalText, additionalInformation, serviceUser, serviceProvider, securityAlarmDetector, predictedAlarmClearedTime, predictedAlarmRaisedTime, predictionProbability, predictedAlarm.
+From the attributes listed above, only those that changed value shall be included in the notification.

+This notification shall be emitted when a predicted alarm becomes a real alarm.
+The "predictedAlarm" attribute shall be contained in the " changedAlarmAttributes" parameter and be equal to "FALSE".

+The notification parameters depend on the alarmType and are different for non-security and security alarms.

 11.2.1.2.8.2 Input parameters for notifications related to non-security alarms